DevIncept/Prerequisite-OpenCV/Part1-markdown.md

 |  Data   |  Data   |  Data<ul><li>Data part 1 </li><li>Data part 2</li></ul>    |
 |  Data   |  Data   |   <table> <th>h1</th><th>h2</th><tr><td>d1</td><td>d2</td></tr></table>    |

+These were the most used Markdown features.
+These will help you for you assignment in this module as well as in further program, and without markdown your repository on github is just a code-file, start using it now :wink: